CoryMcCartan/website/content/projects/president-2020/index.md

-Each poll is considered to be a binomial draw whose probability depends on the latent national and state (if a state poll) voter intent, adjusted for the polling firm's house effects, the type of respondents (registered voters, likely voters, or all adults), poll-specific error, and state, regional, and national polling error.
+Each poll is considered to be a binomial draw whose probability depends on the latent national and state (if a state poll) voter intent, adjusted for the polling firm&rsquo;s house effects, the type of respondents (registered voters, likely voters, or all adults), poll-specific error, and state, regional, and national polling error.

 Each of these adjustments is a parameter that the model estimates.
 Polling error cannot be estimated from polling data, and essentially just adds noise to the model.
 The distribution of these polling errors is estimated from past elections’ polling errors.
-For computational reasons, states' polling errors after accounting for national and regional error are assumed to be i.i.d.
+For computational reasons, states&rsquo; polling errors after accounting for national and regional error are assumed to be i.i.d.
 This yields pairwise correlations of state polling errors of around 0.7.
 In reality, polling errors (and final outcomes; see above) are likely to be